Geosciences, Pollution Prevention and Treatment

 Objectives

-The Geosciences, Pollution Prevention and Treatment (GPTP) professionalization program, created in 2004, responds first and foremost to the demand for technicians in pollution prevention and treatment, which has been expressed through our contacts with the public and private sectors.
+The Geosciences, Pollution Prevention and Treatment (GPTP) career path, created in 2004, is primarily a response to the demand for technicians in pollution prevention and treatment, as expressed through our contacts with the public and private sectors.

-This program aims to provide a general education in Earth Sciences, complemented by a professional training that will lead to the job market at the end of the degree (Bac + 3) with a Technician/Assistant Engineer level.
-In addition, this professionalizing degree also allows students to pursue a Master's degree .
+The aim of this program is to provide a generalist education in Earth Sciences, complemented by professional training , leading to a job at the end of the bachelor's degree (Bac + 3) at Technician/Assistant-Engineer level.
+In addition, this professionally-oriented Bachelor's degree also enables students to pursue a Master's degree.

-Thus, the first 3 semesters are identical to those of the Earth-Water-Environment course.
-In the 4th semester(L2), a beginning of orientation is initiated with specific UEs such as Ocean-Atmosphere-Hydrosphere, Hydraulics and Chemistry of the Environment .
-The definitive orientation of the course thus takes place at the beginning of the 3rd year (L3).
-The participation of teachers from the Department of Chemistry, Process Engineering and the Polytech School of Engineering, as well as professionals, allows for specialization in the fields of :
+The first 3 semesters are identical to those of the Earth-Water-Environment course.
+In the 4th semester(L2), a start is made on orientation, with specific courses such as Ocean-Atmosphere-Hydrosphere, Hydraulics and Environmental Chemistry.
+The final orientation of the course therefore takes place at the beginning of 3rd year (L3).
+The participation of lecturers from the Chemistry and Process Engineering departments, the Polytech engineering school and professionals enables specialization in the fields of :

 - water microbiology